cherryhill/islandora_pbcore_display/README.md

 -------
 Provides an example implementation of the Islandora metadata display viewer framework.

-XSLT is utilized to transform MODS data to HTML output.
+XSLT is utilized to transform PBCore data to HTML output.

 REQUIREMENTS
 ------------